 We are subject to the Conflict Minerals Rule because certain products that we manufacture or contract to be manufactured contain 3TG that are necessary to the functionality or production of the products.
-However, we do not directly source 3TG from mines, smelters or refiners.
-We believe that in most cases we are several steps removed in the supply chain from these market participants, limiting our influence over their sourcing.
-Furthermore, because of the depth, geographic diversity, complexity and evolution of our supply chain, and due to competitive factors, we have difficultly identifying market participants above our direct suppliers in the supply chain.
-Through the efforts described in this Conflict Minerals Report, we seek to ensure that our sourcing practices are consistent with the expectations provided in our Conflict Minerals Policy, which we describe below.
+We do not directly source 3TG from mines, smelters or refiners and believe that in most cases we are several steps removed in the supply chain from these market participants.
+However, through the efforts described in this Conflict Minerals Report, we seek to ensure that our sourcing practices are consistent with the expectations provided in our Conflict Minerals Policy, which we describe below.

-For 2015, each of our in-scope products contained at least some 3TG content for which we were unable to determine the origin.
-We describe our product, smelter and refiner information for 2015 under "Product Information" below and on Annex A. For 2015, we did not find that any of the necessary 3TG contained in these in-scope products directly or indirectly financed or benefitted armed groups in the DRC or an adjoining country.
+We describe our product, smelter and refiner information for 2016 under "Product Information" below and on Annex A. For 2016, we did not find that any of the necessary 3TG contained in these in-scope products directly or indirectly financed or benefitted armed groups in the DRC or an adjoining country.
 However, we did not conclude that any of our products were "DRC conflict free."
 Our use of the terms "adjoining country," "armed group" and "DRC conflict free" have the same meanings as those provided in the Conflict Minerals Rule.